Skip to main content

 Annual leave entitlement

-If you take 2 weeks SWY leave, your working year becomes a 50 week working year.
+If you take 2 weeks of SWY leave, your working year becomes 50 weeks.

-If your normal annual leave entitlement is 28 days (based on 52 weeks), your reduced annual leave is calculated as:
+If your normal annual leave entitlement is 28 days (based on 52 weeks), your reduced annual leave is calculated as follows:

 Reckonable service

-The leave you take under this scheme is reckonable for increments and seniority.
-It is not reckonable for pension purposes.
+The leave you take under this scheme counts towards your increments and seniority.
+It does not count towards your pension.

 How to apply